jaimemarsh/techBlog/README.md

 Get Techy is a Tech Blog where you can create your own account, login, and post your opinions on the tech world where other people can see!
-It is currently not deployed, but feel free to look through the code.
-It will be deployed soon!
+Link to deployed application: https://get-techy.herokuapp.com/
 <img src="images/techBlogSS.png">
 If you have any questions about the repo, open an issue or contact me directly at jaimemarsh.web@gmail.com.
 You can find more of my work at my https://github.com/jaimemarsh  No need for installation.
-Link to deployed site: COMING SOON